tarateel/BWPT-International-School-Social-Worker-Backend/README.md

 # Backend

 # Description
 * The API consists of register and login processes for school admins and social workers.
 Once registered, a user is then required to login, returning an authorization token.
 This token is required in the header for all other endpoint requests or the API will send back an error.
+Once logged in and authenticated, a user can view all students, view information for an individual student, add a student, and update information for a student.

 ## User Schema